InteractionDesignFoundation/handbook/guides/collaboration-tools.md

 ## [Downnotifier](https://downnotifier.com/)

 Sends a alert when your website is down (via SMS).
-Please add your phone for our [premium account](https://www.downnotifier.com/list/edit?id=628289).
+Please add your phone to our [premium account](https://www.downnotifier.com/list/edit?id=628289).

 ## Ye Olde Email